HMS Agamemnon (1781): Mutiny and the Baltic

-After the Treaty of Amiens concluded the Revolutionary War, Agamemnon was laid up at Chatham in 1802.
+After the Treaty of Amiens concluded the French Revolutionary Wars, Agamemnon was laid up at Chatham in 1802.

 Napoleonic Wars

 Agamemnons general condition in 1802 was so poor that, had hostilities with France not recommenced, she would likely have been hulked or broken up.
 Instead, after Britain's entry into the Napoleonic Wars, she was brought out of ordinary in 1804, recommissioned under Captain John Harvey on 31 July, and went to join the Channel fleet under Admiral William Cornwallis.

 Agamemnon was part of Vice-Admiral Robert Calder's fleet cruising off Cape Finisterre on 22 July 1805, when the combined Franco-Spanish fleet from the West Indies was sighted to windward.
 The British ships formed into line of battle, with Agamemnon fifth in the line, and engaged Admiral Villeneuve's fleet in hazy conditions with light winds.
 Agamemnon had three men wounded in the Battle of Cape Finisterre, and lost her mizzen topmast and the foresail yard.
 By nightfall, Calder's fleet had become scattered, and he signalled for the action to be discontinued.